micahwoods/micahwoods.github.io/_posts/2018-02-05-to-keep-green-soft.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r1LV77z_Ziw?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 When growing on soil, then I expect the surfaces to be harder than if on sand, assuming the soil is allowed to dry.
-So if you have turf growing in relatively dry soil, and want to make it the surface softer, I suggest adding more water and more sand.
+So if you have turf growing in relatively dry soil, and want to make the surface softer, I suggest adding more water and more sand.